bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-07-29-newsletter.md

 lang: en
 ---
-This week's newsletter describes a proposal to allow upgrading LN channel commitment transaction formats without opening new channels.
+This week's newsletter describes a proposal to allow upgrading LN channel commitment transaction formats without opening new channels and includes a field report from River Financial about building wallet software using PSBTs and descriptors.
 Also included are our regular sections with selected questions and answers from the Bitcoin StackExchange, recent releases and release candidates, and notable changes to popular Bitcoin infrastructure projects.